esamattis/lean-redux/README.md

 ```

 The `update` function passed to the thunk callback works like `dispatch()` in
-Redux Thunk but instead of dispatching actions you send the `updates` like
+Redux Thunk but instead of dispatching actions you send `updates` (see above).
-returned from the handlers.

 The `getProps` returns the current props of the component.
 It's a function
 instead of direct prop values because the props can change over the time.